thedefiantone17/JavascriptProject/README.md

 Created a simple clock where hour, minutes and seconds hand rotate based on actual time from the date() function.

+### 3. Hangman Game

+Created a simple hangman game about guessing a random word by guessing letters one by one.
+If the player runs out of guesses, the game is over.

+- Set max limit for guesses
+- Display remaining number of Guesses

 ## Acknowledgements